FAQ

 Is my city or state available?

-Colorado is live today — roughly 80 cities across 34 counties, all claimable now on the territories page.
+Colorado is live today — dozens of cities across the Front Range and beyond, with live availability on the territories page.
 Everywhere else in the US deploys on demand.

 I'm not in Colorado — how fast can you cover my state?